 - Apply CDN ( Content Delivery Network)

 SEO is very important for a WordPress website and both Gutenberg and Elementor are completely SEO friendly.

 You can write SEO-friendly content on both Elementor and Gutenberg.
 On Elementor you can create content-rich pages with granular control to enhance SEO further.

-Gutenberg has a block for structured markup that increases the chances of rich snippets in search results.
-Similarly using Elementor, you can add structured data to your content in the form of schema.
+Gutenberg has a block for structured markups that increases the chances of rich snippets in search results.
+Similarly, using Elementor, you can add structured data to your content in the form of schema.